KeletsoM/classification-predict-streamlit-template/resources/info.md

-#

-The aim of this project was to build a model that could classify climate change tweets.
+The aim of this project was to build models that could classify climate change tweets.

 Data description as per source:

-The collection of the data used to build the classification models used in this App was funded by a Canada Foundation for Innovation JELF Grant to Chris Bauch, University of Waterloo.
+The collection of the data was funded by a Canada Foundation for Innovation JELF Grant to Chris Bauch, University of Waterloo.

 This dataset aggregates tweets pertaining to climate change collected between Apr 27, 2015 and Feb 21, 2018.
 In total, 43943 tweets were annotated.
-Each tweet is labelled independently by 3 reviewers.
+Each tweet was labelled independently by 3 reviewers.
 This dataset only contains tweets that all 3 reviewers agreed on (the rest were discarded).

 Each tweet is labelled as one of the following classes: